 Dan M. Jepsen, RPF, Chairman and Secretary

 Dan Jepsen is the former President and CEO of the Association for Mineral Exploration BC (AME BC), co-author of the bestseller Mineral Exploration, Mining and Aboriginal Community Engagement: A Guidebook, and former Manager, Aboriginal Affairs and Environment for one of British Columbia’s largest forestry companies.
-Dan maintains his role as Chairman and CEO of C3 Alliance Corporation, a private company that works closely with Indigenous peoples, governments and business.
+Dan maintains his role as President & CEO of C3 Alliance Corp, a private company that works closely with Indigenous peoples, governments and business.

 J. Paul Stevenson, Director

 J. Paul Stevenson is the CEO of Sego Resources Inc. a company exploring a copper-gold porphyry project near Princeton, BC.
 He is an Elder with the Vancouver Metis Community Association and is a recipient of the Queen’s Diamond Jubilee Medal.

 Kevin Wilson is a Director of Oil & Gas for Stantec Consulting.
 Kevin has worked directly for First Nations and as an active member of the Northeastern Alberta Aboriginal Business Association managed the MSD Corporation for the Mikisew Cree First Nation.
 He served as Technical Director for the Athabasca Tribal Corporation.
 Kevin has been leading diverse international teams of professionals in Canada and abroad and brings a passion for relationship building, cross cultural engagement and long-term capacity building.